The Longest Table Kit

 In Dayton, we chose holding the meal at a long table spanning the Third Street Bridge.
-We’re a city that is segregated by the river that splits our community's geography between west and east Dayton.
+We’re a city that is segregated by a river that splits our community's geography between east and west Dayton.
 Crossing the river is coded language for black and white communities of Dayton.
-The historic neighborhood across the river from downtown was the site of intense race riots in the 1960s and the bridge once hosted a 7,500 person Civil Rights March.
+For context, the historic Wright-Dunbar neighborhood across the river from downtown was the site of intense race riots in the 1960s and the bridge once hosted a 7,500 person Civil Rights March.

 The site of the venue is one of the most important parts of the planning process.
 A good location draws people to the event.
 It never hurts to pick a space with high traffic so people just walking or driving by can stop and participate as well.
 Pick a space that is meaningful and unique.
 Pick a place people have never engaged in this sort of way.
 Choose somewhere with meaning and history.
 Think about what would make for an amazing visual that would galvanize someone to step outside their comfort zone.

 - Bike Parking & Bike Share